ARMmbed/mbed-os/.github/pull_request_template.md

     [] Major update (Breaking change E.g. Return code change / API behaviour change)

 ----------------------------------------------------------------------------------------------------------------
-### Test results
+### Test results (Required)

 <!--
-    Optional
-    For example, add test results for new target
--->
+    Required
+    Please add a 'x' to just one of the following sections -->
     [] No Tests required for this change
     [] These PR changes will be covered by existing tests and CI